shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 a PBX server connected to the internet with the ability to route traditional PBX calls via the USB dongle holding your own local number SIM card.

-The first step is to install asterisk on a machine.
-We need the machine to be running 24/7 with the maximum uptime.
-I've setup on my OpenWRT router but you do so on any machine you have lying around including a Raspberry Pi.
+The first step is to install asterisk on a machine that can be left running 24/7 for the maximum uptime.
+This guide uses OpenWRT OS and packages in examples but you do so on any machine you have lying around including a Raspberry Pi.

-With an already setup OpenWRT router, you'll need the following packages to install asterisk:
+With an already set up OpenWRT router, you'll need the following packages to install asterisk:
 ```sh
 opkg install asterisk asterisk-pjsip asterisk-bridge-simple asterisk-codec-alaw asterisk-codec-ulaw asterisk-res-rtp-asterisk asterisk-res-srtp asterisk-chan-dongle